ron-from-nl/TinyPass/README.md

 ### Groups

-Secrets can be members of a "Group" selected from a list.
+Optionally Secrets can be members of a "Group" selected from a list.
 The group selection list is editable and non existing Groups are automatically added to the user's groups.

 ### Search

-The interface has a powerful search engine that searches deep into "Secrets" and "Custom Fields", optionally filtered by group (SQLite "LIKE" wildcards "_" and "%" apply.
+The interface has a powerful search engine that searches deep into "Secrets" and "Custom Fields", optionally filtered by the Group Search field (SQLite "LIKE" wildcards "_" and "%" apply.

 ### Sort

-You can sort all columns in ascending and descending order
+You can sort all columns in ascending and descending order.
+Sorting the first Id column makes it convenient to chronologically sort and delete early or later added Secrets in case of CSV Imports.

 ### Select